Julian/lean-across-the-board/docs/api.rst

     The ``finset`` of ``legal`` moves from a given square.

-.. theorem:: chess.board.moves_from
+.. definition:: chess.board.moves_from

     The ``finset`` of ``legal`` moves from a given square.

-.. theorem:: chess.board.moves_from.fintype
+.. definition:: chess.board.moves_from.fintype